astropy/pyvo/docs/samp/index.rst

 described in the `SAMP standard <http://www.ivoa.net/documents/SAMP/>`_.

 `pyvo.samp` provides classes both to set up such a hub process, and to help implement a client that can send and receive messages.
-It also provides a stand-alone program ``samp_hub`` which can run a persistent hub in its own process.
 Note that setting up the hub from Python is not always necessary, since various other SAMP-aware applications may start up a hub independently; in most cases, only one running hub is used during a SAMP session.